aleleio/teambuilding-games/games/dress-the-mummy.md

 # Dress the Mummy

 ## Description
 Set up teams with 2-4 players on each team.
-One person on each team will be\nthe mummy and each team will be given 2 rolls of toilet paper.
+One person on each team will be the mummy and each team will be given 2 rolls of toilet paper.
 They will have 5 minutes to complete the game.
 The team players are to circle around the mummy and pass the toilet paper to each other while wrapping the mummy in it.
 The leader of the group will be the judge and decide which team has created the best mummy design.

 ## Description
 Can use it as a challenge between two committees.